zhuhanming/nus-notes-cheatsheets/ger1000/README.md

 Often, we have ecological correlation, which is correlation based on aggregated data.

-**Ecological fallacy** occurs when we deduce inferences on correlation between individuals based on aggregated data.
+> :fire: **Ecological fallacy** occurs when we deduce inferences on correlation between individuals based on aggregated data.

 If ecological and individual correlations are in the same direction, we will end up **overstating** the strength of the association in individuals, since all variations in individual data are eliminated when aggregated.